-The financial statements of College Futures have been prepared in accordance with U.S. generally accepted accounting principles ("U.S. GAAP"), which require College Futures to report information regarding its financial position and activities according to the following net asset classifications:
+The financial statements of College Futures have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP"), which require College Futures to report information regarding its financial position and activities according to the following net asset classifications:

 Net assets without donor restrictions - Net assets that are not subject to donor-imposed restrictions and may be expended for any purpose in performing the primary objectives of the organization.
-These net assets may be used at the discretion of College Futures' management and the Board of Directors.
+These net assets may be used at the discretion of College Futures' management and the Board of Directors ("Board").